 We saw in the last set of readings that the type of an object is important for determining the kinds of operations we can perform on that object.
-For example, we could perform arithmetic with int and float objects, but not with NoneType objects.
+For example, we could perform arithmetic with int and float objects, but not so with NoneType objects.
 Similarly, we can perform some kinds of operations on strings.
-Specifically, we can concatenate (combine) two strings together using the + operator.
+Specifically, we can concatenate (combine) two strings together using the + operator and we can copy / repeat a string by using the operator with an integer.